-Rep. Edward Markey (D-MA) said he and Rep. Rush Holt (D-NJ) planned to introduce legislation Thursday to establish an escalating fee on the "tens of millions of acres of public lands" that oil and natural gas producers have under leases but which are not producing.
+Rep. Edward Markey (D-MA) and Rep. Rush Holt (D-NJ) introduced legislation Thursday to establish an escalating fee on the “tens of millions of acres of public lands” that oil and natural gas producers have under leases but which are not producing.
+The objective of the measure is to compel companies to produce on existing leases before they can acquire new leases, a Markey spokeswoman said.

-Appearing before the House Natural Resources Committee, Interior Secretary Ken Salazar said that such a fee was already part of President Obama's fiscal year (FY) 2012 budget for the department (see Daily GPI, Feb.
-15).
-He said he supported the legislation and would work with Markey and Holt on the "specifics of the legislation."
+Appearing before the House Natural Resources Committee, Interior Secretary Ken Salazar said that such a fee was already part of President Obama’s fiscal year (FY) 2012 budget for the department (see NGI, Feb.
+21).
+But he supported the House measure and would work with Markey and Holt on the “specifics of the legislation.”

 In the onshore, “we have 41.2 million acres of land that we have leased for oil and gas production, but we only have 12.2 million that is currently producing,” he told the House committee.
 With respect to the offshore, out of the 38 million acres that are leased to oil and gas producers, he reported that only 6.3 million acres are producing.

 Odds are remote that a measure calling for a fee on nonproducing leases will clear Congress this year.
-The Obama administration proposed such a fee last year, and Markey has been unsuccessful in his attempts to push the so-called "use it or lose it" legislation through Congress in past years (see Daily GPI, April 1, 2010; Jan.
-19, 2007).
+The Obama administration proposed such a fee last year, and Markey has been unsuccessful in his attempts to push the so-called “use it or lose it” legislation through Congress in past years (see NGI, Jan.
+15, 2007).

 Markey also pressed Salazar on whether Interior is examining the manner in which drilling wastes associated with hydraulic fracturing (hydrofracking) are being managed on federal lands.

-"We are working with the EPA [Environmental Protection Agency]," which has "primary jurisdiction" over the use of hydrofracking fluids in the development of shale natural gas, said David Hayes, deputy assistant secretary of Interior.
-He said the department is in contact with the oil and gas industry on its hydrofracking practices, but he doesn't think the practice is a major threat to public lands.
+“We are working with the EPA,” which has “primary jurisdiction” over the use of hydrofracking fluids in the development of shale natural gas, said David Hayes, deputy assistant secretary of Interior.
+He said the department is in contact with the oil and gas industry on its hydrofracking practices, but he doesn’t think the practice is a major threat to public lands.

 “The federal estate in terms of gas shale is a small percentage of the overall resources, perhaps 15%.
 But we are looking to make sure the operators on public lands are not using hydrofracking in a way that is harmful to the environment,” Hayes said.

-In raising the question on hydrofracking, Markey cited a recent article in The New York Times (NYT), which was critical of drilling wastewater disposal (see Daily GPI, March 1).
+In raising the question on hydrofracking, Markey cited a recent article in The New York Times, which was critical of drilling wastewater disposal (see related story).